 Donkey Taqueria Restaurant in Downtown Grand Rapids on Wealthy Street

 Donkey Taqueria was packed when we arrived.
-And after we had our meal it was easy to understand why it’s a hit.
-It’s a cool and casual restaurant with delicious food.
-It’s obvious it keeps repeat customers coming back taco after taco, creamy guacamole dish after cold margarita.
+And after we had our meal, it was easy to understand why it's a hit.
+It's a cool and casual restaurant with delicious food.
+It's obvious it keeps repeat customers coming back taco after taco, creamy guacamole dish after a cold margarita.

 Reservations are not accepted.

 Open daily, 11:00 am to 10:00 pm, with weekend brunch on Saturday and Sunday from 11:00 am to 3:00 pm.